r-spatial/task_views/README.md

 # Impending change:

-All CRAN Task Views will be handled and published from https://github.com/cran-task-views within weeks rather than months, so any issues should be raised after migration to markdown has been completed and this repository archived.
+All CRAN Task Views will be handled and published from https://github.com/cran-task-views within weeks rather than months (so early in 2022), so any issues should be raised after migration to markdown has been completed and this repository archived.

 # Spatial and SpatioTemporal Task Views